svignesh06101999/IndoorUAV_Simulation/README.md

 # Indoor UAV Docker

-This is the indoor uav docker that should be used for assignments related to integration.
+This is the indoor uav simulation docker file, built using ROS noetic distro and Gazebo Simulation.

 ## Contents